BaderLab/GenomeClinic-PGX/README.md

 MongoDB is a noSQL database with built in js support.
 Our web application requires a local MongoDB server to be running.
 To install, you can download the binaries [here](http://www.mongodb.org/downloads) for all platforms and distributions.

 Once installed, you will need to run the MongoDB server prior to running our web application server.
-Create a `db_data/` director and then type the following to start the server listening on port 27017
+Create a `db_data/` directory and then type the following to start the server listening on port 27017

 `mongod --dbpath=db_data/ --port 27017`